aalberty/SNLiteCLI/README.md

 	- Ex: List of mid servers combined from all three instances
 	- "sudo" requirement to perform Create, Update, and Delete operations on prod records.
 Single command, or sudo session
 - threading to prevent freeze while a command is running
+- Ability to run a script on platform and retrieve results
+	- Script library

 CLI commands